 Today’s vinyl comes in a variety of textures like hand-scraped and knotted.
 Make sure you run your fingers across the boards to ensure the flooring will be comfortable underfoot.
-Not only do these options mimic the look of genuine hardwood up-close (and are comparable in style to engineered hardwoods), they feel like the real deal, too.
+Not only do these options mimic the look of genuine hardwood up-close (and are comparable in style to engineered hardwoods, bamboo, and others), they feel like the real deal, too.

 Sometimes it’s hard to tell the difference — even for seasoned pros.
 Whichever you choose, remember décor is easy to change, but flooring isn’t.
 Go for timeless, not trendy.

 Take your time and shop around.
 Experiment with different lines and sizes.
 Remember to ask for samples and bring them home, so you will know how the flooring looks with your lighting and color scheme.

 You won’t need to be a carpenter to install your new vinyl floors.
 If you’ve tackled home improvement projects in the past, it should be an easy task.
 Vinyl tiles are usually glued down, while most planks come pre-fitted with click & lock: locking mechanisms that click into place like a jigsaw puzzle.

 There is debate over which method works best.
 When deciding between the applications, consider the overall usage.
 Glue-down tiles are best for rooms with heavy foot traffic while floating floors work best in secondary spaces.

 Depending on the conditions, you may be able to install vinyl directly on-top of your existing flooring.
 Remember to check with the manufacturer for product-specific guidelines.
 Nothing voids a warranty quicker than improper installation.